Foraging expert Steve Brill has shared his foraging wisdom at

 Chickweed gets its name because chickens like it.
 So this is a plant you should give your friends if they're afraid to try wild foods.
 They'll definitely love it, because they're chicken!

-I once led a tour for grade school kids on the grounds of their private school in Greenwich, CT, and we found chickweed.
+I once led a tour for grade-school kids on the grounds of their private school in Greenwich, Conn., and we found chickweed.
 I told the kids how it got its name, and they told me they had an incubator full of newly hatched chicks.
 We raced into the school and threw them some chickweed.
-Immediately, the chicks started having tugs of war to get as much of the plant as possible!
+Immediately the chicks started having tugs of war to get as much of the plant as possible!

 Chickweed and Vegetable Casserole